-That being said, you can use your iCloud email address with email apps available for Android, so if you do need to use an Android device, you can at least get your email messages.
+That being said, you can use your iCloud email address on Android within various email apps, so if you do need to use an Android device, you can at least get your email messages.
 You can also access iCloud.com via Android web browsers.

 Can I share iCloud storage with my family?

 You can create a new iCloud account on any iPhone, iPad, or Mac.
-When you set up a new device, you'll be given the option of signing in with a current Apple ID to access your iCloud account, or setting up a new one to create a new iCloud account.
+When you set up a new device, you'll be given the option of using a current Apple ID for iCloud or setting up a new Apple ID to use with iCloud.